AlexKnyshov/reduvioid_phylogenomic_pipeline/pipelineAHE/README.md

 	y \
 	${alibaseq_folder}/reciprocal_get_contigs.py \
 	${genomicSampleList}
 ```
-For large, chromosome-level assemblies, the contigs are too large, so to speed up the search and lower memory requirements, chromosomes are chunked into smaller pieces that are then blasted.
+For large chromosome-level assemblies, the contigs are too large, so to speed up the search and lower memory requirements, chromosomes are chunked into smaller pieces that are then blasted.
+Each sample was submitted as its own job on our compute cluster.
 ```
+#ref genomes
 bash ${repo_folder}/TBA/reciprocal_chunky_search.sh \
 	${referenceAssembliesFolder}/$sample \
 	${reciprocalReference} \
 	dc-megablast \
 	${Nthreads} \
+	${repo_folder}/TBA/chunkify.py \
-	${repo_folder}/TBA/chunkify.py y
+	y
 ```